-Randolph Community College offers equal employment and educational opportunities to all employees and students, without regard to race, color, religion, national origin, political affiliation, sex, age, or handicap.
+Randolph Community College offers equal employment and educational opportunities to all employees and students, without regard to race, color, religion, creed, national origin, political affiliation, gender, age, disability, medical condition, veteran status, and all other categories protected by federal, state, and local anti-discrimination laws.

-All inquiries and questions about Randolph Community College's compliance with Title VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and/or the College's Affirmative Action Plan may be addressed to Affirmative Action Officer and Title IX Coordinator, RCC, P.O.
+All inquiries and questions about Randolph Community College's compliance with Title VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and/or the College's Equal Opportunity Policy may be addressed to Equal Opportunity Officer and Title IX Coordinator, RCC, P.O.
 Box 1009, Asheboro, N.C.
 27204-1009.